 A self-declared nerd (New York State Science Olympiad champion for life), Rachel can and will school you in a game of “what bird is that.”
 And if avian trivia isn’t your thing, quiz her on her brewery geography: she’s only been to 90 of them.
 Her only known weakness is hot sauce.

 Rachel has a cat named after the Ghostbusters demon dog, Zuul.

 Being selected as the captain of her high school basketball team told Brigid one thing: her team leadership skills and generally positive attitude MUST be greater than her bench warming skills.
 A knack for meticulous to-do lists, tenacious bank account monitoring, and avoidance of her mother’s advice to go into Accounting led her to the wonderful world of Production and Account Management, which has proven to be the perfect fit.

 Baby Brigid spent the first year of her life in a body cast.

 From atop the sinking ship of his existentially confusing career in banking, Colin scanned the Great Sea of Employment for a champion.
 Just then, a friend shouted from a raft called Advertising.
 What luck—there were a few seats left!
 And people were drinking!
 With nothing but a copy of “Ogilvy on Advertising” in hand, he jumped in and started swimming.

 Colin is almost certainly going bald but can’t get anyone to believe him.

-Director of UX
+Director of People + Culture